AishwaryaGopal12/Rgram/README.md

 - `flipping`: This function can be used to flip the image either in the horizontal or vertical direction.

-- `greyscale`: The greyscale function converts a color image into a greyscale image.
+- `grayscale`: The greyscale function converts a color image into a greyscale image.

 - `padding`: This function can be used to add padding to the the borders of an image.